Parks | People counting in parks

 Business Impact

-Understanding how many people use a park, when they arrive, and which routes they prefer helps municipalities plan maintenance, improve services, and justify investments.
-Park visitor counting supports cleaning schedules, staffing allocation, infrastructure upgrades, and evaluation of project results using real usage data instead of assumptions.
+Understanding how many people use a park, when they arrive and which routes they prefer helps municipalities plan maintenance, improve services and justify investments.
+Park visitor counting supports cleaning schedules, staffing allocation, infrastructure upgrades and evaluation of project results using real usage data instead of assumptions.

 Park traffic monitoring also supports Smart City planning and urban mobility analysis.
-By measuring pedestrian and cycling flows across public green spaces, municipalities can compare locations, prioritize improvements, and prepare evidence-based reports for budget discussions, funding applications, and long-term infrastructure planning.
+By measuring pedestrian and cycling flows across public green spaces, municipalities can compare locations, prioritize improvements and prepare evidence-based reports for budget discussions, funding applications and long-term infrastructure planning.

 Example in Action

 A municipality installs SensMax TAC-B radar sensors at two main park entrances and along a shared walking and cycling route.
-After several weeks of monitoring, the collected data shows that weekend traffic is significantly higher than expected and that one entrance receives most evening visitors.
+After several weeks of monitoring, the data shows that weekend traffic is significantly higher than expected and that one entrance receives most evening visitors.
 The statistics also reveal increased bicycle activity during morning and late afternoon hours.

-Based on this information, the city adjusts cleaning schedules, improves lighting near the busiest access point, and uses the visitor statistics to support budget approval for additional maintenance resources and future path improvements.
+Based on this information, the city adjusts cleaning schedules, improves lighting near the busiest access point and uses the visitor statistics to support budget approval for additional maintenance resources and future path improvements.

 Request a quote from Sensmax